renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 As the Shade Elves weakened, they became as much allies as tributaries to the Shade Elves, equal to some of the rides in power; at some point before CY 361, as Shade Elven power began to recover, they proposed to ferry members of an allied Shade Elf ride to their former homes in the Warren Isles.

 The scale of these raids where limited by the Shaded Steppes rafolks' numbers; they began almost thirty years of conflict between the Shaded Steppes and Warren Isles.
-Between CY 363 and 366, the Shaded Steppes had subjugated a nine smaller islands in the northeast of the chain; between CY 374 and 376, a concerted counter-attack by the Warren Isles ratfolk displaced the invaders.
+Between CY 363 and 366, the Shaded Steppes had subjugated nine smaller islands in the northeast of the chain; between CY 374 and 376, a concerted counter-attack by the Warren Isles ratfolk displaced the invaders.
 In CY 377, a larger invasion secured more than a dozen islands; by CY 379, the invaders had once again been displaced.
 Over the next decade, the Shade Elves and Ratfolk of the Shaded Steppes assembled a much larger force; in CY 389, they once again landed in the Warren Isles, this time with much greater numbers — and possibly with Leaper aide.
-After six years of sustained warfare, in CY 395, the Leapers invaded *Tetln* and their allied city-states from below, and conquered them.
+After six years of sustained warfare, in CY 395, the Leapers invaded *Tetln* and their allied city-states from below and conquered them.
 The Ratfolk of the Warren Isles became tributaries of the Leapers.

-In theory, the peoples of the Shaded Sea — the Shade Elves and Ratfolk of the Shaded Steppes and the Ratfolk of the Warren Isles — where now united under the rule of the Leapers; in practice, however, the Leapers did not establish any kind of administrative structure.
+In theory, the peoples of the Shaded Sea — the Shade Elves and Ratfolk of the Shaded Steppes and the Ratfolk of the Warren Isles — where now united under the rule of the Leapers; in practice, however, they where not a unified force.
-No one confederation had control of the Shaded Steppes, and *Tetln*'s rule of the Warren Isle had been shattered.
+The Leapers did not establish any kind of administrative structure, no one confederation had control of the Shaded Steppes, and *Tetln*'s rule of the Warren Isle had been shattered.

 #### The Siege of Islandhome

 ### The Nations of the Shaded Sea